Employee Engagement Questionnaire: Are You Engaged or Disengaged At Work?

 10. I have the support and resources I need to do my job to the best of my ability

-13. Building relationships and collaborating with others in the company is encouraged
+14. Building relationships, collaborating with others, and emotional connection in the company are encouraged

-15. I receive the training, coaching and mentoring needed to do my job successfully
+16. I receive the training, coaching, and mentoring needed to do my job successfully

-17. I feel a sense of pride in my organization and the products/services we provide
+18. I feel a sense of pride in my organization and the products/services we provide and know I make a difference

 SCORES:

-1 – 9 Yes ~ You are Not Very Engaged
+1 – 9 Yes ~ You have Low Employee Engagement

-How did you do with this employee engagement questionnaire?
-I suspect that over half of you might currently be experiencing some level of disengagement in your work.
-Here are some suggestions that might help you…
+How did you do with this employee engagement survey?
+I suspect that over half of you might currently be experiencing some low levels of employee engagement in your work.
+Here are some suggestions that might help you improve employee engagement and become more engaged employees.
+Share with your managers so they too can create a successful employee engagement strategy.

-Top 5 Suggestions for Addressing Your Own Disengagement
+Top 5 Employee Engagement Best Practices for Addressing Your Own Employee Engagement Strategies

 1. Ask for a challenging project to work on that you would find interesting.
 Preferably something that would stretch your abilities and it is not directly tied to your role.

-2. Reassess your workload and how much time is required to each task.
-Are you completely overburdened due to being short staffed?
-Consider what 1-2 low priority items you could talk to your manager about delegating or letting go of.
+2. Reassess your workload and how much time is required for each task.
+Are you completely overburdened due to being short-staffed?
+Consider what 1-2 low-priority items you could talk to your manager or leadership team about delegating or letting go of and create an action plan.

 3. Have a heart-to-heart discussion with your manager on where you are right now and more importantly what you need that you are currently not getting from your work.
-Research has shown that unmet and unspoken expectations are large contributors to employee disengagement.
-However, once those expectations are spoken ~ even if they cannot be met, engagement levels go up.
+Business leaders understand the benefits of employee engagement for better business outcomes.
+Research has shown that unmet and unspoken expectations are large contributors to low employee engagement and poor employee experience.
+However, once those expectations are spoken ~ even if they cannot be met, engagement and job satisfaction levels go up.
+Communication is one of the key drivers of employee engagement.

 4. Ask for more accountability in your work.
-Are their decisions you think you could make that are currently being made by your manager?
-Talk with your manager about what this might look like if some decisions were delegated to you?
+Are there decisions you think you could make that are currently being made by your manager?
+Talk with your manager about what this might look like if some decisions were delegated to you.
+Then take action!

 5. Revisit your career path.
-When is the last time you considered doing something new?
+When was the last time you considered doing something new?
 Are there opportunities to job shadow in your organization?
 Discuss these options with your manager.